Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 To get our app running, we need to make sure it is connected to a database.
 The database config lives in the `config/database.yml` file.
 There we can see the provided database name and some other info.
 This database doesn't exist yet and needs to be created.
 For most people, you need to supply your PostgreSQL username and password that was set during installation to this file.
 The default username is `postgres` and this applies to most Linux distros.

-Most times we would use an env file to manage this but we can keep it there for the scope of this project.
+Most times we would use a **.env** file to manage this but we can keep it there for the scope of this project.

 ```yml
 ...